jdavredbeard/jira-graph-viz/README.md

 To run it locally:

 Make sure you have python and pip installed.
-Starting a virtualenv to is recommended.
+Starting a virtualenv is recommended.

 After cloning the repo:
 - `pip install -r requirements.txt`